 Of course, individual HR teams may be feeling a bit overwhelmed by the changing compliance landscape but in reality, these workplace trends and attitudes are shifting across the globe, and we’re all in it together.
 And on an optimistic note, businesses have never had greater access to smart technologies and powerful tools to help them stay on top of HR compliance, protect themselves from risk – and more importantly, ensure that their employees are secure, well cared for, and able to get on with the business of innovation and growth.

 - Relevant data is integrated across the business.
 Especially when integrated with modern ERP systems, centralized, smart HR technologies provide access to accurate real-time reporting regardless of which department or where on the globe an employee is located.
 Whether to confirm an IT compliance question or to determine who needs safety training updates on the factory floor, HR teams need device-friendly tools that they can customize as needed, and access relevant departmental data sets without delays and blind spots.

 - Compliance updates are automated in real time.
 In order to maintain compliance, employers must remain up-to-the-minute on both employee status changes, and changes and amendments to statutory, regulatory, and contractual rules and regulations.
 Modern HR technologies can help to:

 - Automate the finding, notification, and implementation of any new or changing regulations across the global business

-- Across the global business, use localisation frameworks and liaise with regional software product experts who know country-specific and regional regulations
+- Across the global business, use localization frameworks and liaise with regional software product experts who know country-specific and regional regulations

 - Automatically spot and notify the employer of any changes to employees’ status